The Drink Makes The Party: Hot Apple Cider Recipe

 For the next couple of weeks I’ll be featuring some winter warmers.
 To get you into the holiday mood, I’ll be sharing two kinds of hot cider.
 Then I’ll be turning to some hostess gifts and Christmas gift ideas that are warm-drink-related.

 As we get closer to Christmas, I’ll be spiking hot chocolates and coffees with spices, ice cream, and booze.
 But never fear, for New Year’s I’ll be laying off the heat and embracing the razz-a-ma-tazz of fizz and ice cold celebration.

 So come along with me for some drinking fun that will add all kinds of special sparkle to your holiday party.

-An Update: Several days after posting this The Hubs and I decide to make up another batch to sip on in the evening.
-But we were in the mood for a pre-dinner G&T as well.
+An update: Several days after publishing this post, The Hubs and I decided to make up another batch to sip on in the evening.
+But we were in the mood for a pre-dinner gin and tonic as well.
 So we decided to make the apple cider with rosemary as usual but to use gin instead of whisky.
 The result was even better than the original whisky version.
 A perfect holiday pre-dinner drink!

 - 3 large sprigs of rosemary, roughly chopped – stems and all

 - 4 cups of apple juice (I prefer juice over cider because cider separates if it accidentally reaches a boil.
 Juice is a bit less finicky)